Most of the people that are giving up carbs and start a ketogenic diet or low carb diet are experiencing some not very pleasant symptoms like:

 It took me one week for those symptoms to completely disappear.
 But depending on the person, it may take up to 2 weeks until all those bad symptoms are replaced with higher levels of energy and all the benefits that keto diet brings.

-The Best rule is to eat 1 teaspoon of salt if you are getting dizzy on a low-carb intake.
+The Best Keto Flu cure is to eat 1 teaspoon of pink Himalayan salt if you are getting dizzy on a low-carb intake.

 Doctor Stephen Phinney, recommends in his book to include 1 or 2 cups of bouillon or broth (bone) in your daily schedule.